souch/SMP/README.md

 - swipe to go to list of song <-> song details
 - mp3 tag editor ?
 - help + infobulle ?
+- playlist?

 ### Credits

 Lot's of time saved thanks to Sue Smith's [tutorials on creating a Music Player on Android](http://code.tutsplus.com/tutorials/create-a-music-player-on-android-project-setup--mobile-22764).

-Use some icons done by Daniele De Santis (Creative Commons (Attribution 3.0 Unported)), found on iconfinder.com.
+Use some icons done by Daniele De Santis (Creative Commons Attribution 3.0 Unported), found on iconfinder.com.
+Seekbar style created by Jérôme Van Der Linden (Creative Commons Attribution 3.0 Unported), found on http://android-holo-colors.com.

 ### Developer

 Compiled with Android Studio.
 Robotium non regression tests are available in the androidTest folder.
+Tested on Gingerbread (2.3.6), Nexus 4 JellyBean (4.1.2).

 ### License